 Goodman ensured NZ Post had direct input into the development process of each project, ensuring each building met the customers operational requirements.
 “We took a cooperative approach, thoroughly understanding NZ Post’s needs before designing a property solution specifically tailored to its requirements” says John Dakin.

-Highbrook is now home to New Zealand Post’s flagship mail centre, Te Riu o Tamaki Makau Rau (the heart beat that blends Tamaki and its hundred lovers).
+Highbrook is now home to NZ Post’s flagship mail centre, Te Riu o Tamaki Makau Rau (the heart beat that blends Tamaki and its hundred lovers).
 The centre processes all the mail posted each day between Cape Reinga in the Far North to Pokeno, on Auckland’s southern outskirts.

-CourierPost’s parcel sorting facilities can now handle up to 120,000 items a day, replacing manual sorting processes.
-Contract Logistics has almost doubled the capacity of its warehousing and stock replenishment services, providing enormous potential for customer growth.
+A substantial warehouse for Contract Logistics has almost doubled the capacity of its logistics services, providing enormous potential for customer growth.

-Working together successfully since 2006 means NZ Post calls Goodman first when it needs a property solution in Auckland.
 Greg Morris, National Property Manager for NZ Post, said, “Goodman understands that a well-executed property strategy is critical to the NZ Post business.
-They are true partners and have the scale and expertise to meet almost any requirement we have.”
-Responding to a rapidly changing operating environment has also required flexible short-term solutions.
-The commissioning of the new Paxster delivery vehicles is one example.
-NZ Post now have the largest electric vehicle fleet in the country, part of a plan to be carbon neutral from 2030.
+They are true partners and have the scale and expertise to meet almost any property requirement we have in Auckland.”

 Shared corporate values mean NZ Post and Goodman are also working together on new sustainability and energy efficiency initiatives at Highbrook Business Park, improving the performance of all four NZ Post facilities for the benefit of both parties.